Harlequin Enterprises

-Harlequin Enterprises ULC (known simply as Harlequin) is a romance and women's fiction publisher founded in Winnipeg, Canada, in 1949.
-From the 1960s, it grew into the largest publisher of romance fiction in the world.
+Harlequin Enterprises ULC (known simply as Harlequin) is a publisher of romance, women's fiction and various other genres under multiple publishing imprints.
+Founded in Winnipeg, Canada, in 1949, from the 1960s, it grew into the largest publisher of romance fiction in the world.

 Based in Toronto since 1969, Harlequin was owned by the Torstar Corporation, the largest newspaper publisher in Canada, from 1981 to 2014.
 It was then purchased by News Corp and is now a division of HarperCollins.
-In 1971, Harlequin purchased the London-based publisher Mills & Boon Limited and began a global expansion program opening offices in Australia and major European markets such as Germany, France, Italy, Spain, Greece, Netherlands and Scandinavia.
+In 1971, Harlequin purchased the London-based publisher Mills & Boon Limited and began a global expansion program opening offices in Australia and major European markets such as Germany, France, Italy, Spain, Greece, Netherlands, and Scandinavia.
+Harlequin launched an audiobook program in 2015.

 History

 Early years

-Harlequin was founded in 1948 by Richard Bonnycastle in Winnipeg, Manitoba, as a paperback reprinting company.
+Harlequin was founded in 1949 by Richard Bonnycastle in Winnipeg, Manitoba, as a paperback reprinting company.
 He founded the business while working at Winnipeg's Advocate Printers, a branch of Toronto's Bryant Press, as a way to keep the presses busy.

 The business would be owned by Advocate Printers, Doug Weld of Bryant Press, and Jack Palmer, head of the Canadian distributor of the Saturday Evening Post and the Ladies' Home Journal.
 Palmer oversaw marketing for the new company and Bonnycastle took charge of the production.

 Harlequin released its first book, Nancy Bruff's The Manatee, in May 1949.
-In the beginning, Harlequin typically acquired rights from other publishers, though a few original books were published as well.
+In the beginning, Harlequin typically acquired rights from various other publishers, though a few original books were published as well.
 Among the novels they reprinted were works by James Hadley Chase, Agatha Christie, Sir Arthur Conan Doyle, and Somerset Maugham.
 Their biggest success was Jean Plaidy's Beyond the Blue Mountain (1951).
 Of the 30,000 copies sold, only 48 were returned.

 Although the new company had strong sales in its nascent years, profit margins were limited, and the operation struggled to stay solvent.
 Following the death of Palmer in the mid-1950s, Bonnycastle acquired his 25% interest in Harlequin.
 With the company still struggling to survive, soon Weld departed and Bonnycastle, now in full control, transferred Weld's shares to secretary Ruth Palmour.

 In 1954, the company's chief editor died, and Bonnycastle's wife, Mary, began proofreading books at home and took over his duties.
-Mary enjoyed reading the romances of British publisher Mills & Boon, and, at her urging, in 1957 Harlequin acquired the North American distribution rights to the category romance novels which had been published by Mills & Boon in the Commonwealth of Nations.
+Mary enjoyed reading the romances of British publisher Mills & Boon, and, at her urging, in 1957 Harlequin acquired the North American distribution rights to the category romance novels which had been published by Mills & Boon in the British Commonwealth.

 The first Mills & Boon novel to be reprinted by Harlequin was Anne Vinton's The Hospital in Buwambo (Mills & Boon No 407).